Reviewing Valhi (VHI) and Venator Materials PLC (VNTR)

 |2.91

-Venator Materials PLC has a consensus price target of $23.82, suggesting a potential upside of 4.56%.
-Given Venator Materials PLC’s higher probable upside, analysts clearly believe Venator Materials PLC is more favorable than Valhi.
+Venator Materials PLC has a consensus target price of $23.82, indicating a potential upside of 3.92%.
+Given Venator Materials PLC’s higher probable upside, analysts plainly believe Venator Materials PLC is more favorable than Valhi.

 Dividends